Cyvid7-Darus10/Student-Registration-System/README.md

 ##### Note:
 #
->for every invaid credentials the program will be terminated
+>for every invalid credentials the program will be terminated
 #
 # For Admin
 - Diplay All (Students or Subjects) Records
     >display all student records with the highest, lowest, average, and standard deviaion of scores

 	• HD (High Distinction) = total score of 135 poins or more
 	• D (Distinction) = total score of 120 to 134 points
 	• P (Pass) = total score of 100 to 119 points
 	• C (Credit) = total score of 75 to 99 points
 	• F (Fail) = total score of 74 points and below
 - Import (Students or Subjects) File
     > You can import (.csv) or (.txt) file by inputting filename or the location path of file